 Most funding formulas recognize differences in costs among schools and among programs.
 In Arkansas, cost differences occur due to the institution's location, size, age and number of buildings, mission, and demographics.
 Although the current funding formula addresses many of these areas, there are some differences that are difficult to address.
 In an attempt to address the state's goals for higher education and focus more on graduating more students, the funding formula was changed for the 2009-11 biennium so that the ratio of SSCH used in the formula was based on 90 percent census-date enrollment data and 10 percent end-of-term (EOT) enrollment data.
 The next step of that phase was for the 2011-13 biennium in which the 90 percent was decreased to 80 percent census-date enrollment data and increased from 10 percent to 20 percent EOT enrollment data.
-Along with Act 1203 of 2011 and Arkansas Higher Education Coordinating Board (AHECB) Policy, the State's goals for graduating students are addressed by a performance-based funding component that began in 2013-14, and the needs-based component will address need based on 100 percent census-date enrollment data.
-With this change, the 80 percent census and 20 percent end-of-term enrollment data will no longer be used in the needs-based component.
+Along with Act 1203 of 2011 and Arkansas Higher Education Coordinating Board (AHECB) Policy, the State's goals for graduating students are addressed by a performance-based funding component that began in 2013-14, and the needs-based component will address need based on 100 percent census-date enrollment data will no longer be used in the needs-based component.